Hi Vis Workwear

 2. Who wears hi-vis clothing?

-Generally, people working at congested traffic zones, mines, and construction sites are mandated to wear hi-vis workwear.
+Generally, people working at congested traffic zones, mines, and construction sites are mandated to wear hi-vis gear.
 Wearing hi-vis helps workers stand out against the smoky, crowded, and noisy background.
 Additionally, it alerts drivers and heavy machine operators of workers' presence, and accidents can be avoided.

 3. Why do tradies wear hi-vis workwear?